 Optional Changes or Additions:

-- Replace the butternut squash with sweet potato or a different winter squash such as kabocha squash or acorn squash.
+- Replace the butternut squash with sweet potato or a different winter squash such as kabocha squash or acorn squash or other fresh produce.

 - Substitute goat cheese, grated parmesan cheese, blue cheese, or gorgonzola for the feta.